jpmariano/303_rest_api/README.md

 * All Books URL http://localhost:3000/ or http://localhost:3000/books
 * One Book URL http://localhost:3000/books/1

-Sidenote: Something went wrong to my database connection.
-Not able to fix the connection in timely manner.
+Sidenote: Database is connected.
+Mongoose not able to find data.